Pavantext/Raccing-Car-Game/README.md

 # requirements
-pip (if u haven't installed)
+pip (if u haven't installed),
-pygame
+pygame,
-math
+math,
-datetime
+datetime.

 # Used images for track